sc-dyer/super_tg_graphing/README.md

 -Statistical evaluation of how well each model matches the traverse

--Slection of an individual model, to highlight the corresponding profiles on each subplot as well as the corresponding PT path
+-Selection of an individual model, to highlight the corresponding profiles on each subplot as well as the corresponding PT path

+-Saving the split traverses so they can be loaded again later